varikvalefor/evncr/README.md

 EVANNOUNCER is a computer program which reads STDIN in the voice of EVAN DOORBELL <www.evan-doorbell.com>.

 As a result of the technology which is used to play voice samples, EVANNOUNCER currently only officially supports the OpenBSD operating system.

+This new version of EVANNOUNCER is not yet functional.